coveooss/platform-sdk/README.md

 ```

 ## Using the SDK to push documents to a Push API source
-Methods to interact with the Push API are part of `client.DocumentManager` object.
+Methods to interact with the Push API are part of the `client.DocumentManager` object.
+### Prerequisites
+1. Ensure your API key has access to push documents inside a Push API source.
+  * You can create an API key when creating a Push API source.
+  * You can also create an API key manually.
+For more information about which privileges are required, visit [Privilege Reference](For more information about which privileges are required, visit [Privilege Reference](https://docs.coveo.com/en/1707/cloud-v2-administrators/privilege-reference#sources-domain).
+1. Create a Push API source.
+For more information, visit [Add or Edit a Push Source](https://docs.coveo.com/en/1546/cloud-v2-administrators/add-or-edit-a-push-source).
 ### Pushing a batch of documents
-For overall performance, it is better to push your documents in batch.
-Use the single document method when batches are not required to meet both your performance and volume requirement.
+For overall performance, it is better to push your documents in batches.
+Use the single document method when batches are not required to meet both your performance and volume requirements.
 For more information, visit [Managing Batches of Items in a Push Source](https://docs.coveo.com/en/90/cloud-v2-developers/managing-batches-of-items-in-a-push-source).

 ```csharp
 PushDocument firstDocumentToAdd = new PushDocument("http://www.coveo.com/page1") {